johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 -	Corresponding *Questions* are provided for each Study, intended to facilitate group discussions, either topic-by-topic (section-by-section), or upon completion of the entire study (chapter).

-The Handbooks are designed to facilitate group learning and discussion, based upon scripture readings and topical studies, so that Maize Plant Discipleship resources do not rely upon the presence of a qualified leader, teacher or theologian, but upon facilitators willing to co-ordinate study groups and discussions — see [Facilitating MPD][].

 # Facilitating MPD #

-> ...the word of God increased; and the number of disciples multiplied greatly in Jerusalem, and a great many of the priests were obedient to the faith—Acts 1.6-7
+> ...the word of God increased; and the number of disciples multiplied greatly in Jerusalem, and a great many of the priests were obedient to the faith—*Acts 1.6-7*

 > I have received a valuable teaching which I would like to use to impact the life of people in my neighbourhood and in my church.
-I would like to see this teaching be the flame of the Spirit of God which will help the ministry to grow more—Pastor Benao, 2010
+I would like to see this teaching be the flame of the Spirit of God which will help the ministry to grow more—*Pastor Benao, 2010*

 ## MPD groups ##